Why the 3-2-1 rule is vital for your business

 Boot into Windows Recovery Environment

-Connect the recovery drive or installation media to your laptop and restart or power cycle the machine.
+In order to fully restore system image backups, drive or installation media to your laptop and restart or power cycle the machine.
 The initial screens will be slightly different depending on the media you used to boot from, but have no fear, the steps to complete the restore are the same.
 For install media, you need to make sure when prompted to use the “Repair your computer” selection and the not “Install now” button.

 Open the advanced recovery option